-ID 3.3 Specific Objective Development and the testing of innovative environmental friendly technologies for the improvement of waste and water management Results that the Member States seek to achieve with Union support Growth of the green economy can offer the possibility to face the new environmental challenges posed by climate change and simultaneously provide new economic opportunities for the development of the Programme area.
-The main expected result is to improve environmental quality and ensure efficient management of the waste and water cycles through the development and diffusion of green technologies and of innovative management tools, models, and services.
+ID of the specific objective 3.3 Title of the specific objective Development and the testing of innovative environmental friendly technologies for the improvement of waste and water management Results that the Member States seek to achieve with Union support Growth of the green economy can offer the possibility to face the new environmental challenges posed by climate challenges posed by The main expected result is to improve environmental quality and ensure efficient management of the waste and water cycles through the development and diffusion of green technologies and of innovative management tools, models, and services.
 Cross-border approach ensures the construction of a consistent framework for the monitoring and the management of environmental cycles.
-It allows analysis of the life cycle of products and services as a tool to improve resources efficiency and allows sharing between the two countries of collaborative practices among individuals and organizations to use waste, energy and materials in a more sustainable way.
+It allows analysis of the life cycle of products and services as a tool to improve resources efficiency and allows sharing between the two countries of collaborative practices among individuals and organizations to use waste, energy

+ID of the specific objective 3.3 Title of the specific objective Development and the testing of innovative environmental friendly technologies for the improvement of waste and water management and materials in a more sustainable way.
 Management of the waste cycle based on the expected hierarchy (waste prevention, re-use, recycling, recovery and disposal) allows integration of efficient resources management actions with labour-intensive industrial policies.
 A management strategy that is able to reduce the waste fraction deposited at the end of the products life cycle also produces an innovative approach to waste management.
 It enables a positive economic effect in terms of reducing costs, creating new job opportunities and GHG emissions reduction.
 An example is given by the regulatory framework related to waste management and traceability systems that impacts significantly on the cross-border context.
 From this point of view the creation of highly integrated actions with the regulations and operational practices taking place in the territory is a determining factor.
 Another relevant sector is represented by water resources management, in which innovation and new technologies may contribute in terms of reducing inefficiency and losses and of improving access to water and its quality.
-The increase in the number of inhabitants who have access to quality public water and the reduction of polluti
+The increase in the number of inhabitants who have access to quality public water and the reduction of pollution of water resources are strategic objectives.
+The expected results, are therefore directed to the quality and quantity of water available in a cross-border perspective, able to upgrade the quality of public services and to ensure efficient management and economic models.

-ID 3.3 Specific Objective Development and the testing of innovative environmental friendly technologies for the improvement of waste and water management therefore directed to the quality and quantity of water available in a cross-border perspective, able to upgrade the quality of public services and to ensure efficient management and economic models.
-Expected result Improved innovation in water and waste management through the experimentation and the implementation of green technologies.
+ID of the specific objective 3.3 Title of the specific objective Development and the testing of innovative environmental friendly technologies for the improvement of waste and water management Expected result Improved innovation in water and waste management through the experimentation and the implementation of green technologies.